-Insurance brokers and other intermediaries are subject to regulation in Liechtenstein.
-The appropriate legal foundations, which are mainly relevant for insurance brokers and other intermediaries, are the Insurance Distribution Act of 2017 (Versicherungsvertriebsgesetz, VersVertG) supplemented by the Insurance Distribution Ordinance of 2018 (Versicherungsvertriebsverordnung, VersVertV) as well as the Due Diligence Act of 2008 (Sorgfaltspflichtgesetz, SPG) complemented by the Due Diligence Ordinance of 2009 (Sorgfaltspflichtverordnung, SPV).
-On the legal basis as just mentioned, insurance intermediaries are subject to supervision by the FMA and require a licence issued by the FMA to take up insurance distribution.
+Insurance brokers and other intermediaries are regulated in Liechtenstein.
+The relevant legal foundations, which are mainly relevant for insurance brokers and other intermediaries, are the VersVertG supplemented by the VersVertV as well as the Due Diligence Act of 2008 (Sorgfaltspflichtgesetz, SPG) supplemented by the Due Diligence Ordinance of 2009 (Sorgfaltspflichtverordnung, SPV).
+With the VersVertG and the complementary VersVertV Liechtenstein has implemented the EU Directive on Insurance Distribution (IDD, (EU) 2016/97).
+Based on the above-mentioned legal basis, insurance intermediaries are subject to supervision by the FMA and require a licence issued from the FMA to take up insurance distribution.
 They are also registered in the FMA's public Insurance Intermediary Register.
-The licence is granted if the applicant meets the legal requirements (i.e. professional qualification, financial guarantee, domestic head office...).
-Insurance brokers and other intermediaries with ancillary activity can be exempt from the scope when exhaustive legal preconditions are met.
+The licence is granted if the applicant fulfils the legal requirements (i.e. professional qualification, financial guarantee, domestic head office...).
+Insurance brokers and other intermediaries with ancillary activities may be exempted from the scope when exhaustive legal preconditions are met.